Rutgers Youth Behavioral Health Initiative

 The Rutgers Youth Behavioral Health Initiative offers the strength of an internationally renowned research university and the compassionate care of a local, community-based treatment center.
 Located at Rutgers—New Jersey’s academic, health, and research powerhouse—the effort is meeting an immense need at a critical inflection point.
 By leveraging the university’s spectrum of intellectual talent, research capabilities, and clinical capacity, the initiative is building vital infrastructure to develop and expand access to comprehensive, evidence-based care for New Jersey’s young people.

-The Brandt Behavioral Health Treatment Center and Residence, a cornerstone of the initiative, is New Jersey’s first treatment facility exclusively for adolescents and young adults and backed by an academic health leader like Rutgers.
-Upon completion, the facility will serve 220 in-patients and approximately 1,500 out-patients per year and offer a diverse range of holistic treatment options.
 In partnership with Rutgers University Behavioral Health Care and Graduate School of Applied and Professional Psychology, the initiative is also dedicated to training the next generation of mental health providers in this integrated academic, research, and clinical setting.

 Compassionate Care

-The Brandt Behavioral Health Treatment Center and Residence will be an exceptional resource for families needing treatment for their loved ones, the first of its kind in New Jersey.
+The Brandt Behavioral Health Treatment Center and Retreat will be an exceptional resource for families needing treatment for their loved ones, the first of its kind in New Jersey.
 It will also forge a partnership between Rutgers’ health care professionals and the communities they serve, improving mental health on a broad scale.
 Currently, no New Jersey facility offers treatment exclusively for adolescents and young adults, backed by an academic health leader like Rutgers University Behavioral Health Care.
 But alumna Marlene Brandt’s transformational $30 million gift is helping make such a facility real.
 Thanks to her support and the generosity of other donors, families will have access to the finest behavioral health care available—right here in New Jersey.
-The Brandt Behavioral Health Treatment Center and Residence is just one way that Rutgers is shaping the future of human health and helping to make the world well.
+The Brandt Behavioral Health Treatment Center and Retreat is just one way that Rutgers is shaping the future of human health and helping to make the world well.

 A World-Class Facility

-The residential component will be available for individuals who want to design, in consultation with their physician and treatment team, around-the-clock care and an array of supports not subject to typical insurance plan limitations.
+On-site accommodations will be available for individuals who want to design, in consultation with their physician and treatment team, around-the-clock care and an array of supports not subject to typical insurance plan limitations.

 Outpatient options include the full range of diagnostic services, individual and group therapy, intensive outpatient programming, and psychiatrist-delivered medication management.
 The program will accept the full range of private and public insurance coverages and will work with individuals who are unable to pay.